calhoward/calhoward.github.io/_posts/2022-07-13-Taylor_C713_Interface_Board_Fix.md

 In the process, I learned quite a bit about how the C713 functions at its board logic level.
 I'm sure this knowledge will come in handy again in the future.

 Who knew it would be that simple?
 This is easily a hall-of-fame fix (for me).
 Please pass this write-up on if you found it interesting or helpful in any way.
-I can rest easy now, knowing that Taylor won't be profiting off their own broken products again (if I'm there to do anything about it).
+I can rest easy now, knowing that Taylor won't be profiting off their own broken products again (if I'm there to do anything about it, at least)— not today.

-Not today.